b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Then, pick a second batch of companies that includes 1 or 2 of your high priority companies (and some low priority ones), which you'll apply to 1 week later.

-### 2. For Each Application:
+### 2. For Each Application (1 hour each):
  - Create a version of your resume tailored specifically to the job application.
 That means:
     - Expand on the most relevant experience, education & language/tools for that job.
 Filter out unrelated stuff.
     - As much as possible, include language from the job posting in your tailored resume without being dishonest.
     - If you trust Chat GPT, you can paste the job description & your full resume into Chat GPT and ask it to do the first draft for you.
-    - The tailored resume should be one page long, and put into a template like this one.
+    - The tailored resume should be one page long, and put into a template [like this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).

  - Take up to 10 minutes to search the company's website & linkedin for any long form writing they have about engineering or product.
 This is a great source of questions for you to ask an interviewer, which will show you're actually interested in the company's work - fill your questions in your google sheet.